The pseudofinite monadic second order theory of words: Introduction

-\section{Introduction.}
+We analyse the pseudofinite monadic second order theory of words over a fixed finite alphabet.
+In particular we present an axiomatisation of this theory, working in a one-sorted first order framework.
+The analysis hinges on the fact that concatenation of words interacts nicely with monadic second order logic.
+More precisely, give a signature under which for each natural number k, equivalence of (monadic second order versions of) words with respect to formulas of quantifier depth at most k is a congruence for concatenation.
+We use our analysis to present an alternative proof of a theorem connecting recognisable languages and finitely generated free profinite monoids via extended Stone duality, due to Gehrke, Grigorieff, and Pin.

+\section{Introduction}

-In this paper we analyse the pseudofinite monadic second order theory of words over a fixed alphabet $\Sigma$.
-That is we consider the shared monadic second order theory of words $w:\alpha_w \rightarrow \Sigma$ for which $\alpha_w$ is finite.
-In particular we give an axiomatisation $T_{\MSO(\Sigma^*)}$ (\cref{Def-TMSigma}) of the shared monadic second order theory of such words, working in a one-sorted first order framework.
-For each finite word $w:\alpha_w \rightarrow \Sigma$ we work with a first order structure $\MSO(w)$ (\cref{Def-MSOVersion}) expanding the Boolean algebra of subsets of $\alpha_w$.
+In this paper we analyse the pseudofinite monadic second order theory of $\Sigma$-words for a fixed finite alphabet $\Sigma$, by which we mean the shared monadic second order theory of finite $\Sigma$-words.
+A (finite) $\Sigma$-word is a function $w:\alpha_w \rightarrow \Sigma$ where $\alpha_w$ is a (finite) linear order.
+In particular we give an axiomatisation $T_{\MSO(\Sigma^*)}$ (\cref{Def-TMSigma}) of the pseudofinite monadic second order theory of $\Sigma$-words, working in a one-sorted first order framework.
+To capture the monadic second order properties of a finite word $w:\alpha_w \rightarrow \Sigma$, we work with a first order structure $\MSO(w)$ in a one-sorted signature $\lang{\Sigma}{\msotimes}$ (\cref{Def-MSOVersion}).
+The structure $\MSO(w)$, which we refer to as the monadic second order version of $w$, is in particular an expansion of the Boolean algebra of subsets of $\alpha_w$.
 The analysis hinges on the fact that concatenation of finite words interacts nicely with monadic second order logic, in particular when working in the signature $\lang{\Sigma}{\msotimes}$ (\cref{Def-MSOVersion}).
-More precisely, we heavily exploit the fact that for each $k \in \bb{N}$ equivalence of (monadic second order versions of) words with respect to $\lang{\Sigma}{\msotimes}$-formulas of quantifier depth at most $k$ is a congruence for concatenation (\cref{Prop-kequivcongruence}).
+More precisely, we make use of the fact that for each $k \in \bb{N}$ equivalence of (monadic second order versions of) words with respect to $\lang{\Sigma}{\msotimes}$-formulas of quantifier depth at most $k$ is a congruence for concatenation (\cref{Prop-kequivcongruence}).
 The central result of the paper is \cref{Theorem-TMSigmaCorrect}, in which we prove that the theory $T_{\MSO(\Sigma^*)}$ which we introduced is indeed an axiomatisation for the pseudofinite monadic second order theory of $\Sigma$-words.

-As an application, this property of concatenation is then exploited to present an alternative proof of a theorem (\cref{Theorem-GGP}) connecting recognisable languages and finitely generated free profinite monoids via extended Stone duality, due to Gehrke, Grigorieff, and Pin.
-Our proof makes no appeals to heavy machinery from duality theory.
+As an application, we present an alternative proof of a theorem connecting recognisable languages and finitely generated free profinite monoids via extended Stone duality, due to Gehrke, Grigorieff, and Pin (\cref{Theorem-GGP}).
+Our proof is relatively self-contained and any duality-theoretic notions required are introduced in a minimal fashion as and when they are needed.